Apply for Approval

 How do you apply for approval?

 All human subjects research proposals require review by the IRB.
 All applications contain submission directions on the form and should be submitted to [email protected].
-All students must verify approval by their faculty advisor by asking the faculty advisor to email the application to [email protected].
+Student researchers must have a faculty advisor who will be the Lead Investigator within the DASH Research IRB system.
+Please see the DASH Research IRB page for more information.

 NOTE: This process will be changing in November, 2025.
 Stay tuned for more information and training opportunities.